 How Do You Cook Rainbow Trout in the Oven?

 It’s very simple, and here are the few steps to cook trout in the oven:

 - Second, cut a sheet of foil that is large enough to wrap the trout fillet very well.

 - Then, cover the baking sheet with the aluminum foil, and place the trout fillet in the center.
 Fold up all 4 sides of the foil and making sure to not cover the fillet entirely at the moment.

-- Now, season the trout with any herbs you have on hand, such as parsley, dill, or oregano.
+- Now, place trout on prepared baking sheet and use paper towels to pat the fish dry. season the trout with any herbs you have on hand, such as parsley, dill, or oregano.
 And of course, let’s not forget salt, black pepper, some garlic, and red crushed pepper.

 - For more flavour and to avoid the fish from becoming dry, melt some butter in the microwave or on the stove and drizzle it over the trout until evenly coated.

 - Fold the sides of the foil over the trout and cover the trout completely.
 And then, bake for about 13 minutes.
 The cooking time will depend on the size of the trout fillet.
 Now, open the foil, and broil for 3 minutes.
 Done!